KushDayv/Introduction-to-python/README.md

 *In the functions folder there are programs that show how functions in python are defined and how they are declared.

+5.Python Classes and objects

+*There's a well illustration of how to declare classes with methods and their objects in the folder named Python Classes

+  **Classes are defined using the key word Class <class_name>:

+  **The __init__ funtion follows and this is where one should pass the attributes you wand to use.
+The function is always there by default even if one fails to define it.
+The purpose of this function is to help one to initialize the variables that they are going to use.

+  **when calling the fucntion one should pass the arguments that they declare in the __init__ function.